 Step Twelve might feel far away for any newcomers reading this simply to learn more about the Twelve Steps.
 And even for those who are just now reaching the Twelfth Step, it might sound like a pretty tall order.
-But in many ways, Step Twelve is the goal of our recovery journey.
+But in many ways, Step Twelve is the end of our 12 step recovery program.
 Because it was never just about quitting drugs and alcohol.
 Sobriety is about becoming a better person.
 When we learn to spend every day embodying spiritual principles and helping others, we will know that we are truly good people.
 This is when our journey becomes more wonderful than ever.

 What Is Step Twelve?

 As written in Twelve Steps and Twelve Traditions (also known as the 12&12), Step Twelve is as follows:

 “Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics, and to practice these principles in all our affairs.”